4 Yoga Poses To Support Your Immune System

 Downward Dog With Block (Adho Mukha Svanasana)

 Downward Dog is the go-to emergency pose when things feel overwhelming and out of control.
-A block under your forehead adds to a feeling of calm and restoration.
+Try it with a block under your forehead to add a feeling of calm and restoration.
 This pose increases your circulation yet still provides grounded energy.

 Bonus: It allows congested sinuses to drain.
 Press down through all of your knuckles and spread your fingers to create a firm base of support.
 To create stability, access the strength in your arms and legs and encourage them to hug towards your midline.
 Soften between your shoulder blades to encourage the shoulders down and back.